 Japan (where else?) ran 8K demo broadcasts on its public TV channel NHK back in 2016 and subsequently launched a dedicated 8K TV channel in late 2018.
-This will be the channel where Tokyo’s 2020 Olympic Games will be broadcasted in the format.
+This will be where Tokyo’s 2020 Olympic Games will be broadcasted.

-The public broadcaster also has showrooms dotted around to show off the might of 8K, securing an exclusive version of Stanley Kubrick’s 2001: A Space Odyssey, scanned by Warner Bros., in 8K.
+The public broadcaster also has showrooms to show off the format, presenting a native 8K version Stanley Kubrick’s 2001: A Space Odyssey scanned by Warner Bros.

-Brazil even showed some of the 2018 World Cup in 8K at Rio de Janeiro’s science museum.
+Brazil showed some of the 2018 World Cup in 8K at Rio de Janeiro’s Museum of Tomorrow.
 The tech support required to make it happen was far from straightforward, so it’s not exactly ready for mass consumption just yet.
-Rakuten is aiming to launch an 8K service by the end of 2019, although what native content it will have remains unknown for now.

-From a film perspective, Hollywood has already dipped its toe in the water with 8K – just as it started with 4K long before it was a ‘thing’.
+From a film perspective, Hollywood has already gotten to grips with 8K – just as it started with 4K long before it was a ‘thing’.

 There’s also formats like VR to think about.
 The £4200 GoPro Omni VR might not be in many budgets, but it is capable of shooting at an 8K 30 fps spherical resolution for VR.
 The Insta360 Pro camera offers similar virtual reality shooting, while the long-rumoured Apple AR/VR headset is thought to be packing dual 8K displays – one for each eye.

-Gaming isn’t one for lagging behind the curve, either, with a plethora of YouTube videos showing 8K–- and, whisper it, even 16K – gaming rigs.
+Gaming isn’t one for lagging behind the curve, either, with a plethora of YouTube videos showing 8K– and even 16K – gaming rigs.
 The Dell Canvas UP3218K gaming monitor is 8K capable, but the hardware to make it happen is slightly more complicated.

-A Thirty IR Witcher III playthrough in 8K last year required four Nvidia GTX Titan Xp graphics cards costing $1200 each to achieve – and that’s before you even get to the processor and memory required.
+A Thirty IR Witcher III playthrough in 8K in 2017 required four Nvidia GTX Titan Xp graphics cards costing $1200 each to achieve – and that’s before you even get to the processor and memory required.
 Hardly a hobby, for now at least.

 In 2020 the expectation is the next generation of home gaming consoles will feature support for 8K video.

-Sony’s Mark Cerny – the lead system architect on the PS4 – confirmed that the PS5 (or whatever it’s going to be called) will support 8K graphics.
-We guess that won’t mean native 8K content, rather the upscaling of content to 8K.
-Whatever the case, it opens up the need to purchase an 8K display.
+Sony’s Mark Cerny, the lead system architect on the PS4, confirmed that the PS5 will support 8K graphics.
+We assume that won’t mean native 8K content, rather the upscaling of content to 8K

 What else is happening right now?
 What is 8K TV upscaling?

-With so little content currently available, 8K right now is mainly about upscaling.
-From what we’ve seen, the results can be pretty impressive.
+With so little content currently available, 8K is currently about upscaling.
+From what we’ve seen, the results are impressive.

 It uses complex algorithms to recognise patterns in images and calculate the extra pixels required to fill in the gaps that 4K (or even HD) is missing.
-The chip uses a huge image database, which Samsung says will be constantly updated to keep it as accurate as possible.
+The chip uses a huge image database, which Samsung says is constantly updated to keep it as accurate as possible.

-Sony uses its vast experience in the upscaling arena to bring non-8k pictures up to standard.
-Searching its 8K database for reference images, it can also call upon native 8K content from its Sony Pictures film studio and information from its Sony Cinealta cameras to help inform what 8K content should look.
+Sony uses its vast experience in the upscaling arena to bring non-8K pictures up to standard.
+Searching its 8K database for reference images, it can also call upon native 8K content from its Sony Pictures film studio, and information from its Sony CineAlta cameras to inform what 8K content should look like.